 - if using WordPress, stick with the WordPress blocks and skip the page builders

 - don’t use any plugins that aren’t absolutely essential for your site to function

 - use an image compressor plugin (in this case, this is an essential plugin) to compress all images when you upload them

 My favorite SEO plugin for WordPress is RankMath.
 You can monitor broken links, get your title tag and meta description reminders, and a whole bunch of other awesome stuff that is a bit more technical.

 It’s up to you 🙂 The more quality content that you publish, the faster your site will grow.
 Publishing 1-2 quality articles per week would be a healthy pace that would get you results (probably) within 6 months.

 This depends on lots of factors, most of which fall under the concepts I outlined above.
 As a general rule, don’t expect to see any results for at least the first 3 months.
 And if you aren’t publishing consistently, then it’ll be even longer than that.
 Realistically, you should start to see spikes and growth around 6 months if you are publishing 1-2 quality pieces a week.

 What about keywords?

 Yeah, those are important.
 But they’re mostly important when you’re trying to understand how competitive a keyword is and what to prioritize.
-If you want to, you can find a keyword research tool and peek around for some cool ideas.
+If you want to, you can find an SEO app and use its keyword research tool to peek around for some cool ideas.
 But if you want to keep this low stress, then I suggest focusing on concepts and terms within your niche.
 Remember that the “long tail keywords” work to your advantage here!

 This was a pretty detailed blog post, so great job making it this far.
 But I promise you that these fundamentals are what helped grow Brett’s site to where it is today.
 Of course, I know a lot of super technical and complex stuff about SEO, so it helps me prioritize tasks.